 - Canada child tax benefit

-If you do not file your taxes, child tax benefits and GST/HST can’t be paid to you.
+If you do not file your taxes, the government can’t pay the child tax benefits and GST/HST credits you may be eligible for.

 When you claim deductions, you may receive a larger refund or reduce the amount of taxes that you owe.
 Here are a few examples of deductions you may be able to claim: